gerph/riscos-presenter/rougol/talk.md

 * Draw module supplied.
 * Can render through the Cairo path system.
-* Native DrawFile works - the 'Gerph' logo is a Drawfile.
+* Classic DrawFile works - the 'Gerph' logo is a Drawfile.
+* Classic Draw module can be used too.

 ---
 # RISC OS Pyromaniac